-Consumer vulnerability in the UK is a subject which has received a great deal of attention over the last few years.
+Consumer vulnerability in the UK has received a great deal of attention over the last few years.
 It's especially important in times of disruption or change.

 So, before going any further, two questions need to be asked.
 Firstly, what exactly is vulnerability, and secondly, why should it matter?

-The work carried out by the FCA, and in particular its collaboration with other bodies across the industry and the non-profit sector, has been pivotal in pushing the understanding of vulnerability to a whole new level.
+The work carried out by the FCA, particularly its collaboration with other bodies across the industry and the non-profit sector, has been pivotal in pushing the understanding of vulnerability to a whole new level.

-The regulator has proposed a definition of vulnerability, as the situation when a consumer finds his or herself in a position where they’re susceptible to detriment, by either making inappropriate decisions, or being led into positions which aren’t beneficial to them, due to a lack of care by service providers.
+The regulator has proposed a definition of vulnerability, like when a consumer finds themselves in a position where they’re susceptible to a detriment by either making inappropriate decisions or being led into positions that aren’t beneficial to them due to a lack of care by service providers.

-There are therefore two important aspects which businesses need to take note of:
+There are two important aspects that businesses need to take note of:

 - Consumers may come to them in a state of vulnerability; and